Frequently Asked Questions

 The working hours vary depending on the project.
 Usually you will work Monday to Friday, from morning to afternoon.
 In some projects it is possible to also work on the weekend if you wish.
 You can discuss the exact working hours on site with your project managers.

-Our house has a secure two-meter-high wall, a daytime watchman, a night guard and our guard dogs.
+Our house has a secure two-meter-high wall, a daytime caretaker, and two night guards.
 Arusha is generally safe but it is best to take a taxi in the evenings rather than walking.
 When you arrive we will give you all the tips you need to know on how to stay safe.

 We welcome anybody who is open to new cultures, and who wants to contribute to meaningful projects in Tanzania.
 Work experience in the chosen field is welcome but is usually not a requirement.
 If a project has specific requirements they will be listed on the project page.
 A basic knowledge of English, and the willingness to learn some Swahili words are necessary.